-Advice on the cost of extension, and working with Scenario Architecture
+Advice on the House Extension Cost, and working with Scenario Architecture

 Scenario is a boutique architecture studio focused on expanding and improving homes across London and beyond.
 Through our bespoke architecture service, we tackle projects of every scale and complexity, from modest single-storey extensions to double-height extensions, side-return extensions, basement extensions and rear house extensions.

-The cost of extensions varies.
+The House Extension Cost varies.
 This will depend on the scale, design, exterior materials and interior finishes of your extension.
 Before designing an initial concept for our clients, we discuss their big-picture aspirations and daily requirements.

-When we budget the cost of extension on any home, we must consider the different types of extensions.
+When we budget the House Extension Cost on any home, we must consider the different types of extensions.
 Extending upward with a loft extension, for example, is often significantly cheaper than a side-return extension and rear house extension and most definitely a basement extension.